Rotations

 Our additional training sites, Duke Regional Hospital and the Durham Veterans Administration Medical Center, further diversify our residents' exposure to different health delivery systems and patient populations.

-Orientation (Duke University Hospital, 4 weeks)
+Orientation (Duke University Hospital, 2 weeks)

-Emergency Medicine (Durham Veterans Administration Medical Center, 4 weeks)
+Community Emergency Medicine (Durham Veterans Administration Medical Center, 4 weeks)

 During the PGY1 year, Duke EM residents spend 4 weeks right across the street at the Durham VA Emergency Department.
-There, they get the opportunity to serve our veterans and learn the art and science of EM with different faculty (some of whom are Duke EM alums!).
+There, they get the opportunity to serve our veterans and learn the art and science of EM with different faculty (some of whom are Duke EM alumni!).
 This exposure to a particular patient population proves quite valuable during the initial year of training.

 Pediatric Emergency Medicine (Duke University Hospital, 4 weeks total)